 In 2014 the ACT Party advocated abolition of the Māori seats in its election manifesto.
 New Zealand First also advocated abolishing the separate electorates but said that Māori voters should make the decision.

 Those in favour of retaining the Māori seats argue that the seats have directly contributed to greater participation by Māori in Parliament.
-There have been more indigenous-race politicians in New Zealand per capita than in any of the other former British colonies where indigenous peoples are a minority.
+There have been proportionately more indigenous politicians in New Zealand than in any of the other former British colonies where indigenous peoples are a minority.
 Since the advent of MMP (mixed-member proportional representation) in 1996 the proportion of MPs who identify as Māori has increased, although not all MPs of Māori descent necessarily represent Māori interests.

 In 1936 T. W. Rātana, leader of the Rātana movement, placed a number of highly symbolic objects before newly elected Labour Prime Minister Michael Joseph Savage: three feathers of the extinct huia bird, representing Māori culture and Māori losses; a potato and kūmara (sweet potato), representing the cultivable land Māori had lost; a piece of greenstone, representing Māori mana, which Rātana was entrusting to Savage; a broken watch that had belonged to Rātana’s ancestor, who had supported the government during the New Zealand wars but became too destitute to have it repaired; and a Rātana pin, representing the 40,000-member movement that would support Labour.

 In 1932 Eruera Tirikātene became the first MP to represent the Rātana religious and political movement, with instructions to support the Labour Party.
 Māori formed an enduring alliance with the Labour Party in 1935.
 The alliance had secured all four Māori seats for Labour by 1943 – a monopoly they held until 1993.